albincorreya/PerceptualSoundBrowser/README.md

 Experimental prototype of a sound browser where you can browse sound effect collections by specifying perceptual acoustical qualities of sound such as brightness, depth, hardness and roughness.

-This project was developed as a part of my thesis for Masters' in Sound and Music Computing at Music Technology Group, Barcelona.
+This project was developed as a part of my thesis for Masters' in [Sound and Music Computing](https://www.upf.edu/en/smc/) at [Music Technology Group, Barcelona](https://www.upf.edu/web/mtg).
 You can find a detailed explanation of the project here.

-This project uses the timbral sound models in the following repo https://github.com/AudioCommons/timbral_models which was developed as a part of AudioCommons initiative.
+This project uses the [timbral sound models](https://github.com/AudioCommons/timbral_models) developed Andy P as a part of [AudioCommons](http://www.audiocommons.org/) initiative.

 # Setup